3dem/emhub/docs/developer_guide/client.rst

 The EMhub :ref:`REST API` is a powerful way for external programs/scripts to interact with the application and extend its functionalities.
-In the following section, there are some examples of how to use the API via the `DataClient` class in Python and also from JavaScript.
+In the following section, there are some examples of how to use the API from Python (via the `DataClient` class) and from JavaScript.

 Python